Mosque of al-Zahir Baybars

-The Mosque of al-Zahir Baybars (مسجد الظاهر بيبرس) is a mosque built in Cairo, Egypt by the Mamluk Sultan al-Zahir Baybars al-Bunduqdari (r.
-1260-1277).
+The Mosque of al-Zahir Baybars (مسجد الظاهر بيبرس) is a mosque located in Islamic Cairo, Egypt.
+Completed in 1268 CE, during by the Mamluk Sultan al-Zahir Baybars al-Bunduqdari (r.
+1260–1277) through his vizier Bahaa el-Din bin Hanna and Sanjar al-Shuja‘i.

 History

 Sultan al-Zahir Baybars al-Bunduqdari was an influential leader and established a strong foundation for Mamluk rule in Egypt.
 He was a successful statesman and warrior, united Syria and the Hijaz with Egypt, conquered important lands from the Crusaders, raided Little Armenia, and expanded Mamluk rule to Nubian territory.
 Ruling from 1260–1277, Baybars instituted many reforms, infrastructure projects, and pious foundations that created the groundwork for the Mamluk state.
 In addition to his madrassa, Baybars had two mosques built in his name, the mosque at Husayniyya, and another larger mosque built in rural, southern Cairo in 1273, of which nothing remains.
 In 1267, four years after the construction of Baybars's Madrassa in the middle of the old Fatimid city, he began construction on the mosque at Husayniyya, an area remote from urban life in the northern edge of Cairo.
 The mosque, which took a year and a half to finish and cost one million dirhams, was the first mosque of the Mamluk period and the first Friday mosque to be built in Cairo in a hundred years.

-Although the site of this mosque is remote, it demonstrates the pious nature of Baybars, as he sacrificed the land of his own Polo grounds and chose a space close to the zawiya, or religious school, of Shaykh Khidr, Baybars's controversial patron saint.
+Although the mosque site is remote, the mosque demonstrates the pious nature of Baybars, as he sacrificed the land of his own Polo grounds and chose a space close to the zawiya, or religious school, of Shaykh Khidr, Baybars's controversial patron saint.
 The generosity of both mosques and the land around them were important aspects of the economics of medieval Egypt.
 Establishing public charitable services and buildings was an important mechanism through which rulers and wealthy elites provided for citizens, promoting loyalty to the ruling regime.
 In addition, it was a way for new dynasties to establish their rule, creating new city centers with large buildings, and for leaders to demonstrate their political and religious power.
 The story, site, and architecture of this mosque are thus all significant to Baybars's reputation as both a successful military leader and a pious ruler.

 In later centuries the mosque has been abandoned and re-used for a variety of purposes.
 During Napoleon's occupation of Egypt (1798-1801) it was used as a military fort and headquarters, called Fort Sulkowski.
 It was then used as a barracks for a Senegalese community in the time of Muhammad Ali (first half of the 19th century).
 Later it was used as a soap factory and a bakery.
 During the British occupation it was used as an army warehouse and then an abattoir.
 Under King Fuad it was converted into a public garden.
-The mosque has remained abandoned and disused in recent years, but a major government-led restoration project on the mosque started in 2007.
+The mosque remained abandoned and disused until a major government-led restoration project on the mosque started in 2007.
+The mosque reopened in 2023.